Judge contends Nazis got more due process than Trump deportees did

 "Because the named Plaintiffs dispute that they are members of Tren de Aragua, they may not be deported until a court has been able to decide the merits of their challenge," Boasberg wrote in his order.
 "Nor may any members of the provisionally certified class be removed until they have been given the opportunity to challenge their designations as well."

-Boasberg said the pause on the flights does not prevent the government from making arrests, or even deporting those it suspects of being members of Tren de Aragua.
+Boasberg said the pause on the flights does not prevent the government from making arrests, or even deporting those it suspects of being members of Tren de Aragua — but the government has to give people due process before it can deport them.

 He gave the immigrant rights groups until Wednesday to file a preliminary injunction, which could pave the way for an even longer court-ordered pause on the use of the wartime powers.